 The Black Sheep of the family is the scapegoat.
 As the name suggests, they are cast out of the family because they are different.
-It might be that they are more sensitive, unconventional, or emotionally intense, but their qualities are seen as defects, and in subtle and explicit ways they are being blamed for who they are.
-With the defense mechanism of projection and projective identification, the family projects all woes onto the scapegoat.
+They might be more sensitive, unconventional, or emotionally intense, but their qualities are seen as defects, and in subtle and explicit ways, they are being blamed for who they are.
+With the projection and projective identification defense mechanism, the family projects all woes onto the scapegoat.
 They are the ‘identified patient’ who is sick, selfish, and lost.
 No one has taken the time to really get to know the Black Sheep or what they uniquely offer.
 Instead, they have pushed aside most of the time and get blamed when things go wrong.

 Since the Black Sheep has internalized their family’s message for them, they struggle with low self-esteem, carry toxic shame, and don’t believe they deserve to be happy and successful.
-Unconsciously, they feel if they achieve something, they will be attacked and criticized.
+Unconsciously, they feel they will be attacked and criticized if they achieve something.
 So even as adults, they may rather self-sabotage to dodge the attack they unconsciously expect.

 Also, since the Black Sheep is emotionally distant from the rest of the family, they never felt belonged or that anyone welcomes them.
 This can lead to lifelong loneliness, attachment difficulties, fear of intimacy, and the assumption that they will never belong anywhere.